Dublin | Travel Guide

 Traffic light status:

+Ireland is a special case in terms of the UK traffic light system, essentially standing apart from the whole thing.
 Ireland is part of the Common Travel Area ("CTA"), an agreement that precedes not only Brexit but the EU, and includes the UK, Ireland, Channel Islands and the Isle of Man.
-Ireland is not included on the green list but separate rules mean that returning from Ireland to the UK does not require either quarantine or even a test.
+Ireland is not included on the green list but separate rules mean that to return from Ireland to the UK you are not required either quarantine or even provide a negative test.

 Dublin Travel Guide